home-assistant/architecture/adr/0017-hardware-screening-os.md

 ## Consequences

-All contribution for new Images with not follow this specs are not accepted.
+All contributions for new images must follow these specifications to qualify, but will also need a signoff from the core team to be accepted.